Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene operations.md

 # Scene operations

-A scene operation in ASM is a basically a queued batch operation for opening and closing scenes.
+A scene operation in ASM is basically a queued batch operation for opening and closing scenes.

 At its most basic form, it takes a list of scenes to close, and a list of scenes to open.
 Scenes are then evaluated (*scene must be open to be closed, and must be closed to be opened*), and then closes and opens them.